franklsm1/SlackChannelBot/README.md

 # Slack Channel Bot
-A channel bot built with Node-RED on IBM Bluemix
+### A Slack channel bot built with Node-RED on IBM Bluemix

 The bot will make a post in the specified channel every time a new channel is created (exluding private and archived channels).
 The post will let everyone know the name and any info that was provided about it.
-You would think slack has this implemented as a configuration, but they do not.
+You would think Slack has this implemented as a configuration, but they do not.

 ##### Two example channel bot outputs (one with a channel description and the other without):
 ![alt tag](https://github.com/franklsm1/SlackChannelBot/blob/master/exampleBot.png)